 - Stimulants – Some drugs, like methamphetamines or cocaine, act as stimulants.
 These drugs give the user more energy, increase their sexual desire, and improves their sexual performance.

 - Feel Better About Themselves – Depression is prevalent in the LGBTQ community, so some members turn to opioids or other drugs to feel good about themselves.
 Drugs produce a massive discharge of dopamine in the nervous system, which leads to feelings of confidence, power, and euphoria.

 The high produced by the dopamine release can alter some of the neurons involved in the brain’s reward system.
 By altering the brain’s structure, the drugs impede the user’s ability to feel good without them.
 This is one of the causes of drug addiction in the LGBTQ community.

 What Can You Do?

-Common treatment options for substance use disorders for LGBTQ individuals include cognitive-behavioral therapy, contingency management, social support therapy, medication-assisted therapy, and motivational interviewing.
+Common treatment options for LGBTQ individuals with substance use disorders include cognitive-behavioral therapy, contingency management, social support therapy, medication-assisted therapy, and motivational interviewing.